hannestschofenig/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 The interpreter also performs the checks described in {{required-checks}} to ensure that the dependent is processing the Dependency correctly.

-###  Multiple Manifest Processors {#hierarchical-interpreters}

-When a system has multiple trust domains, each domain might require independent verification of authenticity or security policies.
-Trust domains might be divided by separation technology such as Arm TrustZone, Intel SGX, or another Trusted Execution Environment (TEE) technology.
-Trust domains might also be divided into separate processors and memory spaces, with a communication interface between them.
+Computing devices have increasingly become more complex and may consist of different processors, each performing their own task.
 For example, an application processor may have an attached communications module that contains a processor.
-The communications module might require metadata signed by a specific Trust Authority for regulatory approval.
-This may be a different Trust Authority than the application processor.
+The communications module may be provisioned with Trust Anchors different from the Trust Anchors used on the application processor.

-When there are two or more trust domains, a Manifest processor might be required in each.
-The first Manifest processor is the normal Manifest processor as described for the Recipient in Section 6 of {{I-D.ietf-suit-manifest}}.
-The second Manifest processor only executes sections when the first Manifest processor requests it.
+When maintaining the lifecycle of software on those processors, a Manifest library might be required in each of those processors:

+- The first Manifest library parser is the normal Manifest processor as described for the Recipient in Section 6 of {{I-D.ietf-suit-manifest}}.

+- The second Manifest processor only executes sections when the first Manifest processor requests it.

 An API interface is provided from the second Manifest processor to the first.
 This allows the first Manifest processor to request a limited set of operations from the second.
-These operations are limited to: setting Parameters, inserting an Envelope, and invoking a Manifest Command Sequence.
+These operations may be limited to: setting Parameters, inserting an Envelope, and invoking a Manifest Command Sequence.
 The second Manifest processor declares a prefix to the first, which tells the first Manifest processor when it should delegate to the second.
-These rules are enforced by underlying separation of privilege infrastructure, such as TEEs, or physical separation.
+These rules are enforced by underlying hardware and firmware.

 When the first Manifest processor encounters a Dependency prefix, that informs the first Manifest processor that it should provide the second Manifest processor with the corresponding Dependency Envelope.
 This is done when the Dependency is fetched.
 The second Manifest processor immediately verifies any authentication information in the Dependency Envelope.
 When a Parameter is set for any Component that matches the prefix, this Parameter setting is passed to the second Manifest processor via an API.
 As the first Manifest processor works through the Procedure (set of Command sequences) it is executing, each time it sees a Process Dependency Command that is associated with the prefix declared by the second Manifest processor, it uses the API to ask the second Manifest processor to invoke that Dependency section instead.

 This mechanism ensures that the two or more Manifest processors do not need to trust each other, except in a very limited case.
 When Parameter setting across trust domains is used, it must be very carefully considered.
 Only Parameters that do not have an effect on security properties should be allowed.
 The Dependency Manifest MAY control which Parameters are allowed to be set by using the Override Parameters Directive.
 The second Manifest processor MAY also control which Parameters may be set by the first Manifest processor by means of an ACL that lists the allowed Parameters.
 For example, a URI may be set by a dependent without a substantial impact on the security properties of the Manifest.

-##  Dependency Resolution {#suit-dependency-resolution}
+#  Dependency Resolution {#suit-dependency-resolution}

 The Dependency Resolution Command Sequence is a container for the Commands needed to acquire and process the Dependencies of the current Manifest.
 All Dependency Manifests SHOULD be fetched before any Payload is fetched to ensure that all Manifests are available and authenticated before any of the (larger) Payloads are acquired.

-##  Added and Modified Commands
+#  Added and Modified Commands

 All Commands are modified in that they can also target Dependencies.
 However, Set Component Index has a larger modification.